 Internal communication is the backbone of any successful business.
 It ensures that everyone is aligned with the business goals, informed about priorities, and empowered to contribute their best.
-Whenever we talk about business communication, everyone starts advocating for the importance of interaction with external stakeholders.
-Company-wide interaction and different types of internal communication are often overlooked.
+Whenever we talk about business communication, everyone advocates the importance of interacting with external stakeholders.

-Having effective communication with your internal stakeholders is just as important or, I should say, more important than any other form of communication because it’s them who shape your business and help you sustain it in the long run.
+Having effective communication with your internal stakeholders is more important than any other form of communication because it’s them who shape your business and help you sustain it in the long run.

 Effective internal communication is all about passing the word to your employees in a way that keeps them interested, involved, and invested in their work.